Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Historic Things to Do in Great Falls

-As you’ve probably already noticed, history abounds in Great Falls.
+As you’ve probably already begun to realize, history abounds in Great Falls.
 Here are some specific historic structures you might want to see during your trip to Great Falls.

 Lewis and Clark Interpretive Center